Find Grad Schools

 Doctor’s Degrees in Classical & Ancient Studies

 There are 7 colleges and univerities across the nation that offer a doctor's degree in classics.
-This major attracts roughly equal numbers of men and women.
-Around 17 of these students are from underrepresented racial-ethnic groups.
-Also, 50.0% of classics graduates were international students.
+This degree is more popular with male students, and about 20% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 20.0% of classics graduates were international students.

 Education Levels of Classics Majors

-During the 2020-2021 academic year, 6 students earned their doctor's degree in classics.
+During the most recent year for which data is available, 10 people earned their doctor's degree in classics.
 This makes it the 239th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in classics at each degree level.